XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-guide.md

   (node.networks["ble"] as?
 XyoBleNetwork)?
 ```

-The `networks` setting gives you access the `client` (central) or `server` (peripheral) from either `ble` or `tcpip`, since we are utilizing mobile in this guide, we will stay with `ble`.
+The `networks` setting gives you access the `client` or `server` from either `ble` or `tcpip`, since we are utilizing mobile in this guide, we will stay with `ble`.

 This is what a `client` can do:
-  - `scan`
+  - `scan` - scan for other devices with XYO Protocol capabilities
-  - `autoBoundWitness`
+  - `autoBoundWitness` -   automatically bound witnesses with other devices
-  - `autoBridge`
+  - `autoBridge` -   automatically bridges the bound witness

 This is what a `server` can do:

-  - `listen`
+  - `listen` -   listens for devices that are scanning for nodes
-  - `autoBridge`
+  - `autoBridge` - automatically bridges the bound witness

-  The server acts as a bridge by default and would be the node that talks to the archivist or other form of database for your app.
-The client can also bridge should a server not be available when a bound witness is complete.

 ### Bound Witness Protocol

 The XYO SDK was designed to provide the developer with an easy tool to integrate the bound witness protocol with an app solution that wishes to address a use case designed for XYO.

-You will most likely interact with Bound Witnessess through an Origin Chain, which is provided by an XYO Node (on the client side).
+You will most likely interact with Bound Witnessess through an a stream of completed bound witnesses.
+Adding heuristics and accessing data from the stream is an important key to integrating the SDK.

 When initializing the node you have access to the node builder `networks` setting.
 We have a setting called `autoBoundWitness`